 Knowing the common signs of black mold and where to look for it, you can identify and address mold growth in your home.

-The problem with signs alone is that only testing can identify the toxic molds prone to taking up residence in your home.
+The problem with signs alone is that only testing can identify the toxic molds prone to residence in your home.
 You can start with a mold testing kit for home use, but it will never equal a mold test by a professional.

 Health risks associated with black mold exposure